 Process Safety Competency

-A key part in managing the risks at an operating facility is ensuing that personnel are competent in their roles and understand how process safety management works in their organisation.
+A key part of managing the risks at an operating facility is ensuring that personnel are competent in their roles and understand how process safety management works in their organisation.
 Organisations such as the ISC (IChemE Safety Centre) have developed competence frameworks that map out process safety competence requirements for different roles.
 In reality, how many organisations deliver on process safety competency development?
-Do front line staff get the same level of competence investment that management and engineering personnel get whilst they are the most exposed to potential events?
+Do front-line staff get the same level of competence investment that management and engineering personnel get whilst they are the most exposed to potential events?

 Process Safety training has been available in the market for over 20 years.
-There are numerous face- to-face training courses available that cater for different needs.
+There are numerous face-to-face training courses available that cater for different needs.
 They typically range from 1 to 5 days and the costs typically range from several hundred to thousands of dollars.
-Whilst much is gained in the interactions that occur between trainer and participants, the costs and logistics often are a significant barrier in developing the broader organisations competence.
-Across industry, we currently rely on developing process safety evangelists within our business as the key means of PSM delivery.
+Whilst much is gained in the interactions that occur between trainers and participants, the costs and logistics often are a significant barrier to developing the broader organisation's competence.
+Across the industry, we currently rely on developing process safety evangelists within our business as the key means of PSM delivery.

 To deliver on competence development for the business, the following training model is proposed.
 It is fundamentally based on foundation training that the whole company receives.